 Ability to withstand cold temperatures.

-Minor concerns: gastric torsion (bloat), skin issues
+Minor concerns: Gastric torsion (bloat), skin conditions

-Occasionally seen: heart problems, eye issues
+Occasionally seen: Heart and eye issues

-Suggested tests: hip, elbow, heart
+Suggested tests: Hip, elbow, heart

 Life span: 10–12 years